harshikab2112/Blind-75/README.md

-# Blind 75 - Coding Interview Solutions by Harshika Bansal
+# Blind 75 - Coding Solutions by Harshika Bansal

-Welcome to my repository where I share solutions to the **Blind 75** coding interview questions!
+Welcome to my repository where I share solutions to the **Blind 75** coding questions!
 The **Blind 75** list consists of 75 problems that are frequently asked by top tech companies like Google, Amazon, Microsoft, Meta, and others.
 This repository serves as a showcase of my programming skills and dedication to solving complex problems using Python.

 ## 🔑 Key Topics Covered